Blade Runner is a film I hold in considerable affection and yet it is not great movie. For that matter it's not even a good movie.

 There was a fan theory that cropped up that Deckard himself was replicant.
 Now this seemed like a pretty stupid fan theory for a shitload of reasons.
 It was inconsistent within the story.
 The other replicants beat the shit out him constantly.
 There were no hints that he had any doubt that he was human.
 And if he was a replicant it drastically undermined the ending.

 Roy Batty was reaching for his humanity and found it at the end.
-That only worked in juxtaposition if Rick Deckard was a human who had lost his humanity.
+That only worked as a juxtaposition if Rick Deckard was a human who had lost his humanity.

 Problem.
 Scott decided he like the idea and he proceeded to George Lucas the fuck out Blade Runner by inserting that stupid unicorn scene.
-Special note: that scene was unused footage from Legend, making it's addition even more ludicrous in my opinion.
+Special note: that scene was unused footage from Legend (which was shot THREE YEARS LATER), making it's addition even more ludicrous.

 Although Ridley Scott wasn't saying anything about it at the time, he is saying a lot now.
 And what he is saying is damn near grounds for a competency hearing.